 In typical HoneyTrek fashion, turning in our final manuscript with all our hand-written changes, ended in a heart-pumping adventure.
 We got to the UPS store 40 minutes before the last pickup, and figured this was ample time to write a thank you note to our editors, wait in line, and pay for overnight shipping (the hard deadline was the next business day).
 We reached the front of the line and the UPS attendant said, “Oh, the driver came 15 minutes early today, didn’t you see her leave?”
 I literally felt nauseous at the thought of nine months of work being jeopardized over the difference of a few minutes.
 Mike sprung into action and pleaded with them to find the driver’s whereabouts, and the attendant replied, “She’s heading east on Sunset and is about a half mile from her final pickup.”
 We sprinted to the car and Michael “Andretti” Howard put the pedal to the metal.
 Weaving in and out of lanes and dodging pedestrians, we spotted the UPS store in the distance and the driver hopping back in her truck.
 Mike unlocked my door, “Run it!”
 Gripping the manuscript in one fist and pumping the other for speed, I ran across six-lanes of traffic and threw myself, not just in front of, but inside the truck.
 I probably could have been arrested for trespassing, but I was not letting this shipment leave without our book.
 “Can you please make sure this arrives in Washington DC by Monday morning?
 This is our book for National Geographic,” I said with pride and desperation.
 “Oh wow, National Geographic,” she said.
 “I will do my very best.”
 I literally hugged this UPS employee.
 The book was out of our hands and I stood on the corner helplessly smiling and waving until the truck was out of sight.
 The manuscript reached DC on time, and it has been sent to the printer for the first run of 25,000 copies.

-Ultimate Journeys for Two is releasing in every major book store across North America and wherever English books are sold on September 5, 2017, though it’s actually available for pre-order right now on Amazon.com and BarnesandNoble.com.
-Early sales help determine the success of the book, so just sayin’ … if you need ideas for a romantic getaway or have a few travel-happy couples in your life, why not get that holiday shopping started!
-With the help and support of many family, friends, and co-workers, we have no doubt or shame when we say, this book is pretty darn awesome and we know you’ll love it too.
+Ultimate Journeys for Two is available at major bookstores across North America and wherever English books are sold (Amazon, Barnes & Noble, and at indie bookstores near you), plus it’s been translated in Italian, Chinese, and German!
+If you need ideas for a romantic getaway or have a few travel-happy couples in your life, it’s a bestseller on Amazon for “Honeymoon Travel.”
+With the help and support of many friends and co-workers, we have no doubt or shame when we say, this book is pretty darn awesome and we know you’ll love it too.